View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-The normal minimum requirement is a lower second class honours degree in a health or social care subject.
+The normal minimum entry requirement is a degree equivalent to UK first-class or second-class honours (2:2 or above) in a health or social care related subject.
 Since the focus for the programme is to link theory to practice, you are expected to have access to a suitable working environment.
 All applicants will be offered an academic interview.

 Recognition of Prior Learning